freitaucher/reinforcement_learning/README.md

 # Reinforcement Learning: basic demo

-The code can be endlessly optimized, but it runs fast anyway and the purpose is to show the logic.
+The code can be endlessly optimized, but it runs anyway fast and its purpose is just the logic.

 ## What it is all about